timmo001/system-bridge-website/src/pages/docs/install.md

 ### Prerequisites

-You will need [Python 3.9](https://www.python.org/downloads) or above and pip to install the packages.
+You will need [Python 3.9](https://www.python.org/downloads) or newer and pip to install the packages.
 The latest version is reccomended.

 #### Linux